 If your breasts are not stimulated, only a small amount of milk will be produced at first.
 This will gradually reduce over the first week or so.
 During this time you may feel some discomfort.
 The following may help:

-- Wear a firm but not tight bra or crop top day and night until your breasts feel less full. - If your breasts feel full and painful you can hand express a small amount of milk for comfort.
-However you should try to avoid stimulating milk production through too much expressing.
-Ask your midwife to show you how to hand express if you have not done this before. - Gently massage your breasts under the shower allowing some of the milk to leak. - Milk leakage may occur and you may need to wear breast pads. - Covered cold packs, paracetamol or ibuprofen may help to relieve pain.
+- If your breasts feel full and painful you can hand express a small amount of milk for comfort.
+However try to avoid stimulating milk production by expressing too much.
+Ask your midwife to show you how to hand express if you don't know how. - Wear a firm but not tight bra or crop top day and night until your breasts feel softer. - Gently massage your breasts under the shower, allowing some of the milk to leak. - If you are leaking milk you can wear breast pads. - Covered cold packs, paracetamol or ibuprofen may help to relieve pain.

-If you have been breastfeeding for some time:
+If you have been breastfeeding.

-- Suppression should be done gradually over a week to a month depending on how much milk you are producing. - If you stop suddenly, you might increase your risk of mastitis or breast abscess. - If you are still breastfeeding, slowly reduce the number of breastfeeds by replacing one feed every day or so with formula. - If you cant breastfeed anymore, you will need to express and gradually reduce the number of times you express each day. - If you have been only expressing, slowly reduce the length of time and number of expressions each day. - If your breasts become uncomfortable, breastfeed your baby or express a little to relieve discomfort. - Wear a firm but not tight bra or crop top day and night until the breasts feel less full. - Gently massage your breasts under the shower allowing some of the milk to leak. - Covered cold packs, paracetamol or ibuprofen may help to relieve pain.
+- Suppress gradually over a week to a month depending on how much milk you are producing. - If you stop suddenly, you might increase your risk of mastitis or breast abscess. - If you are still breastfeeding, slowly reduce the number of breastfeeds by replacing one feed every day or so with formula. - If you can't breastfeed anymore, you will need to express and gradually reduce the number of times you express each day. - If you have been only expressing, slowly reduce the length of time and number of expressions each day. - If your breasts become uncomfortable, breastfeed your baby or express a little to relieve discomfort. - Wear a firm but not tight bra or crop top day and night until the breasts feel softer. - Gently massage your breasts under the shower, allowing some of the milk to leak. - If you are leaking milk you can wear breast pads. - Covered cold packs, paracetamol or ibuprofen may help to relieve pain.